ayoyu/BotCleanProblem/README.md

 optional arguments:
   -h, --help            show this help message and exit -H HEIGHT, --height HEIGHT
-                        chose the height dimension for the board game (default 8).
+                        choose the height dimension for the board game (default 8).
   -W WIDTH, --width WIDTH
-                        chose the width dimension for the board game (default 10).
+                        choose the width dimension for the board game (default 10).
   -a {BFS,DFS,UCS,Qlearning}, --agent {BFS,DFS,UCS,Qlearning}
-                        chose the agent to use for the simulation game
+                        choose the agent to use for the simulation game

 Example usage:
 --------------